A Seat At the Table for Everyone

 More Than a Meal

-Scripture is full of messages about the importance of God’s people eating and feasting together.
+Scripture contains messages about the importance of God’s people eating and feasting together.
 The Old Testament is full of meals and feasts to remember God’s provision and love.
 When Scripture describes the coming kingdom where God and man are reunited, it is described as a feast and banquet.
 But, repeatedly, there is this idea that our meals are more than just eating and gathering.
 There is a spiritual significance where we realize that something had to die so that we could live.

-It should be no surprise then that Jesus is constantly seen eating and dining with people.
-In his book A Meal with JesusTim Chester makes the point that meals are a crucial aspect of Jesus’ ministry.
+It should be no surprise that Jesus is constantly seen eating and dining with people.
+In his book A Meal with Jesus, Tim Chester points out that meals are crucial to Jesus’ ministry.
 He shares that the New Testament completes the sentence, “The Son of Man came…” three times:

 “He said also to the man who had invited him, “When you give a dinner or a banquet, do not invite your friends or your brothers or your relatives or rich neighbors, lest they also invite you in return and you be repaid.
 But when you give a feast, invite the poor, the crippled, the lame, the blind, and you will be blessed because they cannot repay you.
 For you will be repaid at the resurrection of the just.”
-(Luke 14:12-14)
+Luke 14:12-14

 “When one of those who reclined at table with him heard these things, he said to Him, ‘Blessed is everyone who will eat bread in the kingdom of God!’”
-(Luke 14:15)
+Luke 14:15

-This guy probably meant well- either changing the subject from the uncomfortable idea of inviting people as Jesus mentioned in verse 12 to a banquet or expecting a generic positive affirmation like an “Amen!” back.
+This guy probably meant well- either changing the subject from the uncomfortable idea of inviting people, as Jesus mentioned in verse 12, to a banquet or expecting a generic positive affirmation like an “Amen!” back.

 But Jesus has different plans, and He doesn’t respond to this man directly but through the teaching of a parable.
-So let’s take a look at the first part:
+So, let’s take a look at the first part:

 “But He said to him, ‘A man once gave a great banquet and invited many.
 And at the time for the banquet, he sent his servant to say to those who had been invited, ‘Come, for everything is now ready.’
 But they all alike began to make excuses.
 The first said to him, ‘I have bought a field, and I must go out and see it.
 Please have me excused.’
 And another said, ‘I have bought five yokes of oxen, and I go to examine them.
 Please have me excused.’
 And another said, ‘I have married a wife, and therefore I cannot come.’”
-(Luke 14:16-20)
+Luke 14:16-20

 “So the servant came and reported these things to his master.
 Then the master of the house became angry and said to his servant, ‘Go out quickly to the streets and lanes of the city, and bring in the poor and crippled and blind and lame.’
 And the servant said, ‘Sir, what you commanded has been done, and still there is room.’
 And the master said to the servant, ‘Go out to the highways and hedges and compel people to come in, that my house may be filled.
 For I tell you, none of those men who were invited shall taste my banquet.’”
-(Luke 14:21-24)
+Luke 14:21-24

 This parable concludes in verse 24, and as they are stories with purpose, we see the purpose here.
-Look how the language shifts back from the third person story to the second person you, addressing those at the table, and by extension, us.
+Look how the language shifts back from the third person story to the second person you, addressing those at the table and, by extension, us.

 He says, “I tell you, none of those that are too busy to come to the feast will taste it, even if they believe that they would.”
 But the flip side of that is also true: those that respond and come, even those that you wouldn’t expect or seem unworthy, will taste it.